inanna-malick/akka-streams-example/README.md

 Closing:
 --------

-1. New DSL: scaladsl2.
-    - main feature is flow graphs for complex topos, http://akka.io/news/2014/09/12/akka-streams-0.7-released.html
-    - new combinators like mapAsyncUnordered, equiv to mapFuture w/o order preservation, avoid halting stream processing to wait for the occasional long-running call to finish
+1. New Scala DSL.
+Largely similar, supports building complex [flow graphs](http://akka.io/news/2014/09/12/akka-streams-0.7-released.html).
+I'll rewrite this using the new DSL at some point, probably after akka-streams 1.0 comes out.
+It also offers new combinators such as mapAsyncUnordered, which is identical to mapFuture except for not preserving order.
+This can be used to allow stream processing to continue at speed despite the occasional long-running call.
-2. Thanks to the Akka team and everyone at Typesafe for great open source software, vKlang specifically for coming to the US to give a talk and DataXu for hosting it, and of course thanks to my employer Aquto for letting me work with cool new technology.
+2. Thanks to the Akka team and everyone at Typesafe for great open source software, Viktor Klang for coming to the US to give a talk and DataXu for hosting it, and of course thanks to my employer Aquto for letting me work with cool new technology.